Punktum-dk/epp-service-specification/README.md

 The change of registrant is a *special* command, it results in all privileges and rights being transferred to another entity.
 Normally a registrar would not have the privileges to make such a request.

-If a domain is not eligeble for this update `2304` is returned with a status code indicating the reason:
+If a domain is not eligible for this update `2304` is returned with a status code indicating the reason:

 - `serverUpdateProhibited` for policy domain policy
 - `clientUpdateProhibited` for service domain lock (VID)